Last update: 9/7/2021

 There are plenty of hotels and accommodations that are currently open in Dominica, but where you can stay depends on which country you are traveling from.

-If you are traveling from the CARICOM Travel Bubble, a Low-Risk country, or a Medium-Risk country, you can only stay at a COVID-19 Certified property or at a friend’s residence, since properties that are not COVID-19 Certified are not currently allowed to accept guests.
+If you are traveling from a Low-Risk country or a Medium-Risk country, you can stay at a COVID-19 Certified property or “Safe in Nature” property.

-As we have seen, if you are visiting from a High-Risk country, you must stay at a “Safe in Nature” property for the first five days, or else you will have to stay at a government quarantine facility.
+As we have seen, if you are unvaccinated and are visiting from a High-Risk country, you must stay at a “Safe in Nature” property for the first 5 days of your trip.

-All “Safe in Nature” properties are COVID-19 Certifies properties at the same time, but not all COVID-19 Certified accommodations are “Safe in Nature” accommodations.
+All “Safe in Nature” properties are COVID-19 Certified properties, but not all COVID-19 Certified accommodations are “Safe in Nature” accommodations.

 At all accommodations, guests’ temperatures will be checked at the entrance.
 All guests must wear masks and social distance from other guests who are not in their family group.
 Luggage will be sanitized upon arrival.
 Guests are encouraged to sanitize their hands as frequently as possible, so hand sanitizing stations are available in main areas like the reception, entrance, etc.